softwaremill/trqbox-demo/README.md

  and is a simple utility class for setting up (testable) static lookups of dependencies.

 `trqbox-demo-ror-cdi-int` - the integration layer.
 The packaging is defined as `war`, but the war is never deployed.
- This is done only in order to have all the jars with their dependencies in one directory.
-These jars are then copied to `trqbox-demo-frontend/rails/trqbox-demo-frontend/lib` (this of this as `WEB-INF/lib`), and became part of the deployed Rails application (`.knob`).
+ It is created only in order to have all the jars with their dependencies in one directory.
+These jars are then copied to `trqbox-demo-frontend/rails/trqbox-demo-frontend/lib` (think of this as `WEB-INF/lib`), and become part of the deployed Rails application (`.knob`).
 The knob also contains a `web.xml` file, in the `config` directory, specifying the listener, which setups `D`.